daonguyenha0502/docs-trade-view/Chart-Methods.md

 ### resolution()

 Returns the chart's time interval.
-The format is described in this [article](Resolution).
+The format is described in this [article](Resolutionv.md)

 ### getVisibleRange()